jefflester/minitrino/readme.md

 ```

 ### Managing Presto's `config.properties` File
-Since numerous modules can change the `config.properties` file, it is highly recommended to not mount a `config.properties` file to the Presto container, but instead to modify the file the supported bootstrap script functionality.
+Since numerous modules can change the `config.properties` file, it is highly recommended to **not** mount a `config.properties` file to the Presto container, but instead to modify the file via the supported bootstrap script functionality.
 An example bootstrap snippet can be found below:

 ```bash
 #!/usr/bin/env bash